Pelto/going-serverless-workshop/README.md

 });
 ```

 As a last step we also want to handle any errors from DynamoDB.
-So we create a simple error handler:
+So we create a simple error handler.
+Errors that we want to present must be sent as a return value to the `callback`.
+Typically we want to avoid giving the raw server errors to our clients, but to make the this a bit more testable we are composing the error into a readable message:

 ```
-.catch(error => {
+.catch(err => {
-    console.error(error);
+    console.error(err);
     return callback(null, {
         statusCode: 500,
         body: JSON.stringify({
-            message: error.message
+            message: err.message
         })
     });
 })